evandrosouza-developer/Tester-ps2-msx/README.md

-  2) To PS/2 to MSX Adapter: (Attention: Mappings are unique to the M4 target plattform)
+  2) To PS/2 to MSX Adapter: (Attention: Mappings are unique to the Black Pill target plattform)

   - PB12 (X0) - Connect to /X0 pin of the adapter;